MicrosoftDocs/dynamics-365-intelligent-order-management/topics/email-capability.md

 To access the email templates, go to **Intelligent Order Management \> Configurations \> Communications \> Email templates**.

 The templates above can be edited for your own business needs.
-We strongly recommend creating a new template and then copy the contents from the above templates over, save and copy and work on top of it.
-This is to avoid any upgrade issues with the IOM solutions in the future.
+It is recommended that for each template you use, you create a new template and then copy the contents from the relevant out-of-the-box template into it, save it, and then customize it.
+This will avoid any upgrade issues with future Intelligent Order Management solutions.

+### Sections within an email template

+#### Image placeholders

+There are a few image placeholders in the out of the box email template and they are as follows:

+- **P1**: Brand logo
+- **P2, P3, P4, P5**: Social media logos that you can use as needed

+> [!NOTE]
+> The current version of Intelligent Order Management does not come with image support.
+Images must be stored in a content distribution network (CDN) of your choice and publicly accessed via the internet.
+Image support is in development for an upcoming release.

+#### Predefined tokens

+There are a number of predefined tokens that are released out-of-the-box to support the three standard templates within Dynamics 365 Intelligent Order Management.
+The entire token list can be found by selecting **Personalization** within the template.
+By hovering over each of the tokens, you can also find the **Source**, **Data type**, and **Default value** for each token.

-## Copy and create a new order confirmation template
+### Copy and create a new order confirmation template

 To copy and create a new order confirmation template, follow these steps.